 - Apple cider vinegar (organic is best) can be added to food and water (as long as clients are sure their animals are drinking enough) or applied topically for flies and mosquitoes.

 Each company is using unique technology.
 For example, Zero Bug Zone imbeds magnetic strip “tags” with very low three-dimensional frequencies in the electromagnetic spectrum; there are frequencies unique for each bug and host species.
 Several studies (one from Texas State University3) document the efficacy of these tags, and holistic veterinarians report good results when they’re put on the collar/mane early in the season.

 These “tags” would be the first product to offer clients in lieu of conventional chemicals since they are so easy to use.
 The tags are specific for ticks, fleas, mosquitos, chiggers, flies and midges, and also specific for humans, dogs, cats and horses.
 They can be braided into the base of a horse’s mane, put on collars or halters, worn as a necklace, etc.

 Most of the newer products in the last decade have been different combinations of essential oils for topical use, along with internet recipes for making your own combinations.
-Quality is critical for essential oils as most pets will be ingesting some of the product (IVC Journal, Winter and Spring 2016) if you are purchasing single oils.
+Quality is critical for essential oils as most pets will be ingesting some of the product if you are purchasing single oils.
 Base your purchase of combination sprays on the company’s reputation.
 Multiple companies carry combination essential oil products.
 Base your purchase on the company’s reputation.
 Look for products that are organic and sustainably harvested, and carry at least two in your practice that have totally different ingredients.

 Many essential oils repel bugs.
 For example: